(Note: We’re experiencing some shipping delays with Zendikar Rising. For more information, see our blog post here.)

 - Wooded Foothills

 Of course, the Expeditions aren’t the only exciting cards awaiting us in Zendikar Rising!
-Check out the latest preview cards below.
+Check out some of the most exciting cards in the set.

 The kor Akiri first appeared as one of the partner commanders in Commander 2016.
 This is their first appearance in a Zendikar set, and they’re an excellent fit for a red-white equipment-focused deck.